 Time To Stop And Stare

 As we wandered and watched, dozens of others arrived, took a couple of photos, and walked away.
-Blimey, we couldn’t believe how obviously unimpressed they must be to linger so briefly!
+Blimey, we couldn’t believe how unimpressed they must be to linger so briefly!
 I guess few people have the luxury of a laid-back itinerary like us.
 We lingered from 9 am to 1 pm!
-We wanted to wait and see if the peak of the mountain would appear.
+We wanted to wait and see if the mountain’s peak would appear.
 Our patience was rewarded with the whole shebang!
 Oh my goodness.
 It was phenomenal – to pinch the word used by a friendly young woman from the Gold Coast we met, who’d come to NZ for a week.
 Three of those days were spent in this area.
 She’d never seen snow before arriving at Mount Cook Village the night before.

 She took some photos for us …